cpritchett/z-a-as-monitor/README.md

 ## Introduction

-This Zinit extension allows to automatically download the newest version of a file to which URL is hosted on a webpage.
+This zi extension allows to automatically download the newest version of a file to which URL is hosted on a webpage.

 It works as follows: